|

 as well as in other fields are not able to offer the grants

-of the journal Science, the “News of the Week”
+2008 issue of the journal Science, the “News of the

-section included an article by Jennifer Couzin about the impact
+Week” section included an article by Jennifer Couzin

-of current economic woes on the funding of scientific research.
+about the impact of current economic woes on the funding of

-“Among the first to feel the slowdown,” writes
+scientific research.
+“Among the first to feel the slowdown,”

-which provide billions of dollars in funding to scientists
+philanthropies, which provide billions of dollars in funding

-each year, including support for innovative, risky research
+to scientists each year, including support for innovative,

 risky research that the government may be reluctant to back.”